BaguetteBoiTuna/NTPU/2025-06-06-written_report_711382799_dante_guillemain_lazyvim.md

 ### 1.1.4 Pedagogical & Industrial Relevance

 - **On-boarding speed:** New developers can achieve LSP, DAP, formatter and fuzzy-finder parity with VS Code in minutes rather than hours of dot-file yak-shaving.
 Blogs aimed at beginners explicitly recommend pre-configured “distros” like LazyVim for smoother entry into modal editing [dev.to](https://dev.to/shricodev/neovim-makes-you-a-10x-dev-and-im-not-kidding-2ka1).
-- **Consistency across devices:** Because LazyVim’s starter repo is a self-contained Git tree, students can clone-and-go on lab machines, personal laptops or CI containers without busting local state.
+- **Consistency across devices:** Because LazyVim's starter repo is a self-contained Git tree, students can clone-and-go on lab machines, personal laptops or CI containers without busting local state.
 - **Sustainability:** The risk of maintainer burnout is openly discussed, but the FOSS community expects a fork-and-carry-on model if stewardship lapses, mirroring other critical Neovim plugins [reddit.com](https://www.reddit.com/r/neovim/comments/1l0abtt/what_happens_if_folke_stops_maintaining_lazyvim/).

 ### 1.1.5 Research Gap